Dale Noelle

-Dale Noelle is an American model, educator, health coach, philanthropist, entrepreneur, and the founder and CEO of TRUE Model Management.
+Dale Noelle is an American model and businesswoman, founder and CEO of True Model Management.

 Early life and modeling career

-Dale Noelle's interest in fashion began in childhood while spending time at her father's clothing factories.
-She later attended California State Polytechnic University and University of South Florida, earning a business degree.
+Noelle's interest in fashion began in childhood while spending time at her father's clothing factories.
+She later attended California State Polytechnic University and the University of South Florida, earning a business degree.
 She worked as a clothing production manager, as well as a sales representative, designer, and owner of a fashion clothing license before becoming a fitting model.

-During her 20-year career as a professional model, Noelle worked for fashion brands and designers including Oscar de la Renta, Oleg Cassini, Michael Kors, Calvin Klein, Ralph Lauren, Donna Karan, Tommy Hilfiger, and Nicole Miller.
+During her 20-year career as a model, Noelle worked for fashion brands and designers including Oscar de la Renta, Oleg Cassini, Michael Kors, Calvin Klein, Ralph Lauren, Donna Karan, Tommy Hilfiger, and Nicole Miller.

 Noelle worked directly with the late Oleg Cassini to fit his final collection for David's Bridal, did fitting in Europe and Asia with Michael Kors, worked with Tommy Hilfiger and his financiers Lawrence Stroll and Silas Chou in Hong Kong for Tommy Hilfiger's first women's collection, and was Calvin Klein and Oscar de la Renta's fit model for many years.

 After her career with Ford Models, Inc., Noelle began to manage her own modeling career in 2008.
-In December 2011 she started a full-service management company TRUE Model Management to represent fit, show, and print models worldwide.
+In December 2011 she started a full-service management company, True Model Management.

 Philanthropy

+Noelle is a board member for Miss New York Blatantly Honest Foundation, and Sugar Loaf Film Festival.
+She is also a volunteer with Solving Kids' Cancer, and on the committee for TEDxYouth@HCCS.

-Noelle is a member of The President's Circle for Fred Hutchinson, a group of donors providing funding towards cancer research and solutions.
+She has been a member of The President's Circle for Fred Hutchinson, a group of donors providing funding towards cancer research and solutions.
+She has also sat on the Federal Enforcement Homeland Security Foundation and the TEDxFultonStreet Board of Advisors.

-Noelle has served as an Honorary Committee member or host for various charities and event fundraisers including Women's Entrepreneurship Day at the United Nations, the Women Helping Women New York Luncheon, K.I.D.S.
-Fashion Delivers, and H.O.P.E.
+In addition to the above, Noelle is also an honorary committee member or host for various charities and event fundraisers including Women's Entrepreneurship Day at the United Nations, The Women Helping Women New York Luncheon and H.O.P.E.
 Foundation.

-Noelle launched TRUECares, which will be the philanthropic arm of the company.
-TRUECares models donate a percentage of their earnings through TRUE to numerous organizations, and TRUE Model Management will match the donation percentage of each model.
+In 2013, Noelle launched TRUECares, the philanthropic arm of the company.
+TRUECares models donate a percentage of their earnings through TRUE to numerous organizations, and TRUE Model Management matches the donation percentage of each model.

 Personal life

-Noelle's primary residence is in New York City, although she travels frequently and lives part-time in California.
+Noelle's primary residence is in New York City and lives part-time in California.